tenacityteam/tenacity/BUILDING.md

 6. Select "Build -> Build Solution".

-7. You can now run and debug Saucedacity!
+7. You have now built Saucedacity...except that it might not work.
+See the additional steps below.

 Generally, steps 1-5 are only needed the first-time you configure.
 Then, after you've generated the solution, you can open it in Visual Studio next time.
 If the project configuration has changed, the IDE will invoke CMake internally.

 > Conan Center provides prebuilt binaries only for **x64**.
 Configuring the project for Win32 will take much longer, as all the 3rd party libraries will be built during the configuration.

+### Additional Steps

+You need to build additional dependencies on Windows.
+They are listed below:

+* libexpat
+* zlib
+* wxWidgets (Audacity's fork)

+Instructions needed to build those dependencies aren't going to be provided here.
+You need to use CMAke with libexpat, so you can follow steps 1-4 as listed above, replacing the repository link with 'https://github.com/libexpat/libexpat.
+For wxWidgets, you don't need to use CMake.
+The appropriate Visual Studio Project files are in `build/msw`.
+Additionally, you don't need to use Visual Studio if you don't want to, as there are many different build systems.

 ## macOS